 Only if the application to revoke was made by the Secretary, and where the court must revoke the order, may it make a long-term care order.

-If a parent is allowed by Child Protection to have care of their child in the absence of a planned return to care and with a view to reunification being achieved, and an administrative change in the nature of the order is not appropriate (such as where insufficient time remains), an application to revoke the order (and an application to extend if needed) should be made within six weeks, seeking a disposition of a family preservation order.
+If a parent is supported or permitted by Child Protection to have care of their child in the absence of a planned return to care and with a view to reunification being achieved, and an administrative change in the nature of the order is not appropriate (such as where insufficient time remains), an application to revoke the order (and an application to extend if needed) should be made within six weeks, seeking a disposition of a family preservation order.

 Extension of a care by Secretary order